scourgethetracker/scourgethetracker/README.md

  ## About
-**Site Reliability, Cloud & DevOps Engineer** with 10+ years of experience managing high-volume, customer-facing services in dynamic environments.
+**Staff Level Site Reliability, Cloud & DevOps Engineer** with 10+ years of experience managing high-volume, customer-facing services in dynamic environments.
 Expertise in Amazon Web Services (AWS), Akamai, Linode, and Infrastructure as Code (CloudFormation, Terraform & Ansible).
 Passionate about improving service reliability through automation and monitoring with tools such as NewRelic, App Dynamics & Datadog.
 Proficient in Python, PHP, and Bash.
 Experienced technical lead and mentor with a strong background in incident response, GitOps practices (IaC, SCM, CI/CD), and performance testing.

 - 🔭 I’m currently working on security automation for Ubuntu.
 - 🌱 I’m currently learning FIDO2, U2F, Smart card, OTP, OpenPGP 3 standards and protocol implementation for hardware devices using SoloKeys and Yubico products.